egenerse/master-thesis/content/introduction.typ

 The first objective is to replace the outdated class-based React architecture with modern *functional components* using *React Flow* as the core rendering and layout library.
 This change improves maintainability, simplifies development, and creates a more flexible foundation for future improvements.

 - *Collaboration Mode with Yjs*
   We implement real-time collaborative editing using Yjs.
-This includes fixing issues such as freezing and infinite render loops when adding certain elements (e.g., packages).
+This includes fixing rendering issues.
   → _Implemented by Ege Nerse_

 - *State Management with Zustand*